 Tricks

 The Caller leads the first trick.
 The winner of each trick leads the next.
 Play continues until all cards in hand have been played.
-With 17-card hands, a singles-only deal would have 17 tricks; pair leads reduce the number of tricks because each player spends two cards at once.

 For a single-card lead: